mairen/GradingTool/README.md

 The GradingTool uses CodeTester to test target program, so CodeTester must be compiled first.

-You see two CodeTesters, CodeTester and CodeTester-old:
+There are two CodeTesters: CodeTester and CodeTester-old.

 CodeTester-old feeds input to the target program and collects output from the target program as fast as possible.
 However, it cannot simulate what a user would see when he/she was manually running the program, that is to have the input lines properly positioned in the terminal window.